On a Generalized System with Applications to Ideal Magnetohydrodynamics: Introduction

-respectively.
-From these we conclude that the evolution of the fluid vorticity and current density associated with solutions of the form \eqref{spf} of the 2D and 3D ideal MHD equations \eqref{inviscidMHD} is dictated by the scalar functions $\omega=u_{xx}$ and $j=b_{xx}$.
-If we now set $\la=\ka=1$ in \eqref{gmhd}-i)-ii) (which corresponds to solutions of the form \eqref{spf} of the 2D ideal MHD equations), and then differentiate the resulting equations with respect to $x$, we obtain
+from which it follows that the evolution of the fluid vorticity and current density associated with solutions of the form \eqref{spf} of the 3D ideal MHD equations \eqref{inviscidMHD} (and actually the 2D case as well) is dictated by the scalar functions $\omega=u_{xx}$ and $j=b_{xx}$.
+If we now differentiate \eqref{gmhd}-i)-ii) with respect to $x$, we obtain

-which serves as a one-dimensional analogue of \eqref{3dmhd}.
-Thus, by differentiating \eqref{gmhd}-i)-ii) with respect to $x$, which gives

-and then varying the parameters $\la, \ka\in\R$, we may better understand the competing effects between one-dimensional fluid convection, stretching, and coupling in the formation of singularities (or their suppression).
+which may serve as a one-dimensional analogue of \eqref{3dmhd}.
+Thus, by varying the parameters $\la, \ka\in\R$, we may better understand the competing effects between one-dimensional fluid convection, stretching, and coupling in the formation of singularities (or their suppression).
 More particularly, the quadratic terms in \eqref{vorticityform} represent the competition in fluid convection between nonlinear steepening and amplification due to $(2\lambda-1)$-dimensional stretching and $2\la-\kappa$ and $\ka$-dimensional coupling (\cite{holm}), with the parameters $\lambda$ and $\kappa$ measuring the ratio of stretching to convection and the impact of the coupling between $u$ and $b$, respectively (\cite{wunsch0, wunsch1}).

 Our third motivation for studying \eqref{gmhd} is that for particular values of the parameters $\la, \ka\in\R$, \eqref{gmhd} interpolates between several well-known models from fluid dynamics and mathematical physics in general.
 Indeed, in addition to describing solutions of the $n-$dimensional ideal MHD equations of the form \eqref{spf}, we also have that for $b(x,0)=b_0(x)\equiv0$, \eqref{gmhd} reduces to the generalized inviscid Proudman-Johnson equation (gPJ) \cite{Proudman1, Okamoto1, Wunsch11, Sarria0, Sarria01} comprising, among others, the Burgers' equation of gas dynamics for $\lambda=-1$, stagnation point-form solutions \eqref{spf}-i) of the $n-$dimensional incompressible Euler equations when $\lambda=\frac{1}{n-1}$ (\cite{childress, Saxton1}), and the Hunter-Saxton equation describing the orientation of waves in massive director field nematic liquid crystals for $\lambda=-\frac{1}{2}$ (\cite{Hunter1}).
 The gPJ equation also admits a geometric interpretation as a geodesic equation on the group of orientation-preserving diffeomorphisms of the circle (modulo rotations) (\cite{bauer}).